GFRC Online Auctions

 Call Matt at (917) 727-1893 or Darrell at (929) 322-4953 to Schedule

 GFRC Online Auctions will continue to offer three payment lay-a-ways for auction winnings over $3000 moving forward.
 To take advantage of this payment option, bidders must registered with Gerry prior to the auction open and confirm their lay-a-way requirement.
 Those that don't confirm prior to the auction will not be afforded this privilege.
-Please contact me at teamgfrc@gmail.com or Matt (917) 727-1893 or Darrell (929) 322-4953.
+Please contact us at teamgfrc@gmail.com or Matt (917) 727-1893 or Darrell (929) 322-4953.

 The GFRC Online Auctions application was designed with simplicity for bidders given the No Buyer's Fee policy.
 Bidders do not need to contemplate the Buyer's Fee percentage when placing bids.
 Every bidder is free to bid what they wish to pay for a lot.
 This fact become measurably important during the final hour of the auction sale whereby bidders can stay focused on determining their auction ending bidding strategy without factoring in a Buyer's Fee.